-My home page highlights the romantic side of hiking Maine’s 100 Mile Wilderness.
-The information presented on the rest of this website will help you to be prepared and understand some of the challenges and difficulties that can present themselves along the way.
+Hiking Maine’s 100 Mile Wilderness will be one of those experiences where memories will last a lifetime .
+That experience will have either good memories or bad; planning is key.
+The information presented on this website will help you to be prepared and understand some of the challenges and difficulties that can present themselves along the way.
 Whether you are planning a thru-hike of the entire Appalachian Trail or just planning a long distance hike through Maine’s 100 Mile Wilderness, the risks and threats to your personal safety are real.
 Hardships, pain and discomfort are magnified for the unprepared.
 The cold, the rain and the gale force winds are real.
 So are the hordes of biting insects, the tropic heat and humidity during the summer months and the rugged, difficult terrain you must traverse.
 This is Maine.
 A land of extremes; pleasing to the eye, yet punishing to the body.
 The 100 Mile Wilderness will test all that you have.
 Your equipment, your body, your will and your determination.
 Get hurt and you’ll be hurting for a long time.
 The forests of Maine have claimed more than their fare share of lives.
 Dangerous river fords, lightening strikes, hypothermia and falls cause the most serious risks to your well being and all present themselves at some point during your hike.
 Learn how to prepare for the worst and prepare for the worst by learning some of the basics before you embark on your epic journey.
 You will be able to deal with the issues you encounter along the way with the right attitude, the proper equipment and simple survival skills…..Phil Pepin, Registered Maine Guide

 The 100 Mile Wilderness is the northernmost section of the 2179 mile long Appalachian Trail which runs along the mountainous region of the Eastern seaboard from Springer Mountain in Georgia to Katahdin in Maine.
 The 100 Mile Wilderness is considered by many to be the most remote and inaccessible section of the entire Appalachian Trail.
 While the 100 Mile Wilderness is not a “true” wilderness, the character of the land, the rugged terrain, the pristine lakes and ponds and the far reaching and unspoiled views encompass the emotional feelings of being isolated from the hustle and bustle of the civilized world.
 What the 100 Mile Wilderness is, in fact, is a narrow Trail corridor, roughly 1000 feet wide, which passes through a working forest.
 Bordered on both sides of the Trail by large, private landowners and State lands, the 100 Mile Wilderness is part of the National Park system and maintained by Volunteers of the Maine Appalachian Trail Club.